Beit Guvrin – Maresha National Park – Full Visitors Guide

 Why is it called the “Polish Cave”?

 This is a cistern hewn in the Hellenistic period.
 In the middle is a block of stone, part of a pillar that supports the ceiling.
 At some point, niches to raise doves were carved into the cistern walls.
-During World War II, Polish soldiers from General Wladyslaw Anders’ army – loyal to the Polish government in exile in London – visited this cave.
+During World War II, Polish soldiers from the army of General Wladyslaw Anders – loyal to the Polish government in exile in London – visited this cave.
 They carved the figure 1943 (the year of their visit) into the pillar, along with an inscription: “Warsaw, Poland” and an eagle, the symbol of the Polish army.

 Note: unless stated otherwise, all quotes were taken from the official site.